psychopy/workshops/source/3days/day2/pavlovia.rst

 **Still relevant to 2021.2.2**

-Even though we've improved the transpiler, there are some things that either still need updating or that we can't expect to transpile i.e. whole python libraies like numpy.
-So if you are using specific functions you will need to find the JS equivilent and add that to your experiment.
+Even though we've improved the transpiler, there are some things that either still need updating or that we can't expect to transpile i.e. whole python libraries like numpy.
+So if you are using specific functions you will need to find the JS equivalent and add that to your experiment.
 We would also then need to change code type to "Both".

 .. _developerTools:

 Developers console
 ----------------------------------

-This is the equivilent to your "StdOut" window in runner view.
+This is the equivalent to your "StdOut" window in runner view.
 In fact, it's alot more than that - it's a shell where you can type and try out bits of JavaScript.
 You can access developer tools in most browsers by right clicking the browser and selecting "inspect" then clicking console.

 *For faster access look up the keyboard shortcut for your specific operating system/browser!*